HiPERCAM/hipercam/README.rst

   matplotlib :
          standard plotting package for Python.
 You will also need a Qt backend.
-In opensuse the package python3-matplotib-qt5 allowing the Qt5Agg backend
+In opensuse for instance the package python3-matplotib-qt5 allows the Qt5Agg backend

   numba :
         Another package along with Cythong to suuport faster numerics.
 Uses